Best LPN Programs in Illinois

 Tuition and Costs

 Tuition, fees, and other expenses can run the gamut, depending on the school.
 Aside from those expenses, students must also factor in the cost of course materials, lab fees, uniforms, and room and board if applicable.
-As an example, the total cost of the LPN program at the Adonis College of Nursing in Dolton is approximately $20,150.
+As an example, the total cost of the LPN program at Shawnee Community College in Ullin is approximately $8,590 - not including books.
 Many schools also offer financial aid and other financing options to well-qualified applicants.

 Illinois LPN Licensing Requirements